wanghetommy/watt/README.md

 watt
 ====

-a smart bmvp framework for you SPA
+A smart bmvp(bus-mvp) framework for your SPA